 Sleep

 There are many ways older adults can get a good night’s sleep.
 Sleep is a crucial element to protect your brain health.
 You can even aid your body by putting down the electronics before bed and exercising during the day.
 Tiredness feeds into cognitive impairment.
-The less you sleep, the greater chance you’ll make impaired decisions or lose basic motor function.
-Do your best to get seven to 10 hours of quality sleep each night.
+The less you sleep, the greater the chance you’ll make impaired decisions or lose basic motor function.
+Do your best to get seven to ten hours of quality sleep each night, which allows for optimal memory consolidation..
 Doing so will release the essential chemicals needed to strengthen and power your brain and body for the next day.

 Get Organized

-The last way to improve cognition as you age is to clean.
+The last way to improve cognition as you age is to stay organized.
 Chores may not seem like a healthy activity for brain support, but basic organizational skills keep your memory intact.
-With many organization techniques available, there’s no reason not to make this part of your regular routine.
+With many organizational techniques available, there’s no reason not to make this part of your routine.

 Implement the following organizational skills to keep your brain sharp.
 Label your medications.
 Journal your thoughts and ideas.
 Clean up after yourself and put away unused items in their respective locations.
 A daily planner or calendar helps keep track of important dates and events.
 Also, avoid distractions.
 Focus on one activity and repeat things out loud to better retain information.